 “Good!” he replied.
 He reached under the table and brought out a bucket of sand.
-He started dumping the sand in the jar and it went into all of the spaces left between the rocks and the gravel.
-Once more he asked the question, “Is this jar full?”
+He started dumping the sand in the jar, which went into all the spaces left between the rocks and the gravel.
+Once more, he asked the question, “Is this jar full?”

 “No!” the class shouted. this time, he said, “Well done.”
 Then he grabbed a pitcher of water and began to pour it in until the jar was filled to the brim.
 Then he looked at the class and asked, “Can anyone tell me the point of this illustration?”

 One student in the front row raised his hand and said, “The point is, no matter how full your schedule is, if you try really hard you can always fit some more things in it!”

 “No,” the speaker replied, “that’s not the point.
 The truth this illustration teaches us is: If you don’t put the big rocks in first, you’ll never get them in at all.”

 “What then, are the ‘big rocks’ in my life?” and “What are the big rocks in your life?”
 Most likely, your list will look similar to mine – we value our kids, our friends, our faith, our goals, and our influence.
 This illustration is one that I have never forgotten and have considered often to reevaluate the course of my life.

 I have found great benefits to living a minimalist lifestyle.
 Owning fewer possessions costs less, takes less time, and causes less stress.
 But the greatest benefit of living with less is that I have found more room in my jar to keep the “big rocks.”
 My life is centered around the things I value most… and there is less getting in the way of them.